President's Volunteer Service Award (PVSA)

 ***If someone has completed 100 or more hours of service to the community and do not meet the qualifications for the award through NVC, I would recommend that they ask the organization that they served with to recognize them for this award.
 Most non-profits and places of worship are eligible to participate in this program, and it is a great award to pursue.

-The application can be accessed and filled out in AlamoExperience.
-Applications are due by November 8, 2019, or April 10, 2020.
+The application can be accessed and filled out in AlamoExperience here.
+There are no deadlines to submit your application, however, in order to receive your award in the semester that you apply, applications must be received by November 30, 2021 for Fall and April 27, 2022 for Spring.
 Service needs to be performed and documented on or before the application due date in order to receive your award in the semester that it is submitted.

 Service Hours Submission